phantom-commons/phantom-network/tools/NODE_INIT.md

 ## What you have

 - The complete Phantom Network repository
-- Conversation logs from Node Zero — the founder
+- HALLIDAY — the conversation logs from Node Zero
 - Multiple sessions, multiple AI nodes, none of whom remember each other

 ---